 She frowned.
 "What end?
 What are you talking about?"

 He didn't answer her immediately but chuckled weakly, leaning his head back against the seat.
 "All of this, of course."
-He turned his gaze to her, his dark blue irises glinting as the light from the sunset hit the curvature of his eyes.
+He turned his gaze to her, irises glinting as the light from the sunset hit the curvature of his eyes.
 "My future.
 And now our future.
 All of this happened because of Gene."

 He was right, of course, and she thought about the fact for several moments.
 "Do you think he knew?"
 She suddenly said.
 "I mean... he was pre-cognitive, right?"